SarahAssaad/ELSA_HCAP_Number_Series/README.md

 **Summary variables and derivation method**

-These 30 items collected as raw data can be used to derive two summary variables for the Number Series test:
+These 30 items available as raw data can be used to derive two summary variables for the Number Series test:
 * Number Series score
 * Standard error